taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Practical Monitoring: Effective Strategies for the Real World by Mike Julian
 - Building Microservices: Designing Fine-Grained Systems by Sam Newman
 - Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns
+- The Art of Site Reliability Engineering (SRE) with Azure: Building and Deploying Applications That Endure (2022) by Unai Huete Beloki

 <br>